elunna/hackem/hackem_changelog.md

     - Fixed a bug from SlashEM where healthstones would not work under level 10.
 - [x] whetstone
     - Made whetstones not suck!
     - We can now apply a stack of whetstones to a stack of weapons.
 (Before this was limited to applying 1 whetstone to a single object, which was cumbersome and annoying to work with.)
     - Can use (a)pply or #rub with whetstones.
     - Removed the extra penalty for artifacts (how can artifacts resist sharpening?)
     - Whetstones can now remove corrosion (in addition to rust)
     - A blessed whetstone can uncurse a weapon
     - Blessed Whetstones can enchant non-corroded, uncursed, +0 weapons up to +1.
 (You need to pass a coin flip after the first roll)
     - Cursed whetstones can erode/negatively enchant weapons.
 (Only takes 1 turn though)
     - Allow using potions of water, roll 1d7 to see if it's used up.
     - You can use whetstones in shallow water, pools, moats, sewage, rust traps, sinks, and toilets.
     - Whetstones took a long to use (too long), lowered the time a little.
     - Cavemen get mega bonus for whetstones
     - Updated usage and repair messages
     - Removed the side effects of fountains, sinks, toilets.
 In SlashEM, using a whetstone on one of these would also activate the quaffing effects of those features.
 This duplicates code and also adds too much complexity - after all, we're just using a tiny amount of water to wet the whetstone, would a bunch of Water Moccasins pop out because of that?

 - Added more upgrade paths for gray stones.
 - luckstones and whetstones can be upgraded into healthstones and vice versa.
 - flintstones upgrade into luck/whetstones.

 ### Containers:
+- [x] bag of rats
+    - Similar to a bag of tricks, but produces large amounts of rats instead.
 - [x] Iron safe
     - A secure container that can only be 'cracked' using a stethoscope.
     - Cannot be physically locked again once it's been unlocked.